aws-samples/aws-modern-application-workshop/workshop-2/Lab-3/README.md

 <details>
 <summary> HINT: There's also completed file in hints/hintspec_prod.yml.
 Click here to see how to copy it in.</summary>
+  Make sure you change REPLACEME_REPO_URI to your ECR repository URI!
   <pre>
   $ cp ~/environment/aws-modern-application-workshop-staging/workshop-2/Lab-3/hints/buildspec_prod.yml ~/environment/REPLACEME_REPO_NAME/buildspec_prod.yml
   </pre>